IgorKIX/javaScript30DaysChallenge/README.md

 13. This exercise focuses on showing how to implement image slides during the page scrolling by the user. <a href="https://igorkix.github.io/javaScript30DaysChallenge/13 Scrolling with pictures/index.html">Click here!</a>
 14. This exercise shows the difference between reference and copy of array and object, and shows couple ways of copying them. <a href="https://igorkix.github.io/javaScript30DaysChallenge/14 Copy of array and object/index.html">Click here!</a>
 15. In this exercise by the using the local storage, we store the newly added names of dishes.
 In addition, the picture illustrating the selection of the dishes has been changed. <a href="https://igorkix.github.io/javaScript30DaysChallenge/15 local storage/index.html">Click here!</a>
+16. This time I makes a simple but extremely satisfying effect of many-colored shadows around the inscription, which are moving by the movement of the mouse. <a href="https://igorkix.github.io/javaScript30DaysChallenge/16 Text shadow/index.html">Click here!</a>